MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 1. Set the **Mode** to **Insert**.
 This means that this step will *create* a new record in the table as part of the process.

-1. Scroll down the page and select the **Form Name** from the dropdown menu.
+1. Scroll down the page and select the **Form Name** from the list.

     > [!NOTE]
     > If you created a form with a set of tabs for each step, select the appropriate **Tab Name** for the step.

-1. Scroll down the page and select the **Portal User Lookup Column** from the dropdown menu.
+1. Scroll down the page and select the **Portal User Lookup Column** from the list.
 This will associate the currently signed-in user with the record being created.
 The table will need to have a lookup field to the contact table.

 #### Adding edit steps to your advanced form